hashicorp/terraform-provider-azurerm/website/docs/r/elastic_san_volume_group.html.markdown

 * `name` - (Required) Specifies the name of this Elastic SAN Volume Group.
 Changing this forces a new resource to be created.

-* `elastic_san_id` - (Required) Specifies the Elastic SAN ID within which this Elastic SAN Volume Group should exist.
+* `san_id` - (Required) Specifies the Elastic SAN ID within which this Elastic SAN Volume Group should exist.
 Changing this forces a new resource to be created.

 * `encryption_type` - (Optional) Specifies the type of the key used to encrypt the data of the disk.
 Possible values are `EncryptionAtRestWithCustomerManagedKey` and `EncryptionAtRestWithPlatformKey`.
 Defaults to `EncryptionAtRestWithPlatformKey`.